 However, we also want to cover the perspectives of two additional stakeholders: those who develop networked applications and those who manage or operate networks.
 Let's consider how these three stakeholders might list their requirements for a network:

 An application programmer would list the services that his or her application needs: for example, a guarantee that each message the application sends will be delivered without error within a certain amount of time or the ability to switch gracefully among different connections to the network as the user moves around.

 A network operator would list the characteristics of a system that is easy to administer and manage: for example, in which faults can be easily isolated, new devices can be added to the network and configured correctly, and it is easy to account for usage.

 A network designer would list the properties of a cost-effective design: for example, that network resources are efficiently utilized and fairly allocated to different users.
 Issues of performance are also likely to be important.

-This section attempts to distill these different perspectives into a high-level introduction to the major considerations that drive network design and, in doing so, identifies the challenges addressed throughout the rest of this book.
+This section attempts to distill the requirements of different stakeholders into a high-level introduction to the major considerations that drive network design and, in doing so, identify the challenges addressed throughout the rest of this book.

 Starting with the obvious, a network must provide connectivity among a set of computers.
 Sometimes it is enough to build a limited network that connects only a few select machines.
 In fact, for reasons of privacy and security, many private (corporate) networks have the explicit goal of limiting the set of machines that are connected.
 In contrast, other networks (of which the Internet is the prime example) are designed to grow in a way that allows them the potential to connect all the computers in the world.
 A system that is designed to support growth to an arbitrarily large size is said to scale.
 Using the Internet as a model, this book addresses the challenge of scalability.